Jenny's place & the -8 degree start to July

 We do start to feel it when the days are cold and overcast and have on occasion imagined turning on our imaginary heater... but surprisingly infrequently and we are still yet to hear the teenagers complain of being cold (not bad for two lads that used to park themselves in front of the heaters during winter at our previous two rental homes).

 The graph above just shows the daily min-max temperature range in our front northern living area (the social hub of the home).
 You can see a 'nasty' patch on the graph around mid June where the internal temperature range overlaps with the external temperature range (June 17 was particularly horrible!).
-We are pleased to say this coincided with 4 very overcast days AND with us being away (see the June temps from BOM here and check out the series of 'Cld' = 8 days).
+We are pleased to say this coincided with 4 very overcast days AND with us being away.
 The lack of sunshine and the lack of human (and hound) generated heat really took its toll on the house temperature.
 Fortunately, we had one day of sunshine to take the chill off a bit before we came home on the Monday and things picked up again very quickly.

 Another big dip around ANZAC day coincided with cloudy days and the family being away.
 All the maximum temperature dips in the graph correspond to overcast days and/or days when nobody was home.